-MoPub is the leading monetization platform for mobile app developers, designed to maximize ad revenue for apps through a single, comprehensive platform.
-Unlike other monetization platforms, you don’t have to limit yourself to just a few advertisers.
+MoPub is the leading monetisation platform for mobile app developers, designed to maximise ad revenue for apps through a single, comprehensive platform.
+Unlike other monetisation platforms, you don’t have to limit yourself to just a few advertisers.
 You can serve ads you get directly from advertisers, work with multiple ad networks, and tap into thousands of high-quality advertisers, who compete for your inventory against your other ad partners on MoPub’s exchange, MoPub Marketplace.
-Best of all, MoPub ensures that you can maximize your revenue by showing the ad from the highest-paying advertiser.
+Best of all, MoPub ensures that you can maximise your revenue by showing the ad from the highest-paying advertiser.

 MoPub supports all major ad formats including banners, interstitials, video and native ads, and recently announced a new set of features to make it easier to create and experiment with native ads.
 With MoPub’s native location control, you can now choose the position of your ads and how often they appear in your content stream directly in the MoPub UI, giving you the power to find the right balance between ads and content in your app.